ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 As an IT project manager I always wanted developers to put ample comments in their code.
 Elaborate, unambiguous and clear.
 Saying used to go around "code like a writer".
 I think reverse too is true.
 Writing like a coder, makes a writer more efficient and readable..

->A word about this post: it is about tools I am exploring to bring coding discipline into my blog (English) writing though these tools can be used to code in any software language.
-For example a ruby plug in on vim will make it a great ruby editor.
-Likewise for JavaScript or Go.
-I have been using online tools to write since geo cities.
+>A word about this post: it is about tools I am exploring to bring rigor of coding into my writing .
+I have used online tools to write since geo-cities.
 Moved to blogger, Wordpress and finally to Medium.
-All great tools for their time but their core mission had always been 'How to  make it easier to write online'.
-Which is a great thing but somewhere along the lines, they dumbed it down.
-It became overtly simple but limiting.
+All great tools for their time.
+True to their core mission - make writing accessible on web.
+Easy for everyone.
+But somewhere along the lines, they dumbed it down.
+It became simple but limiting.
 Same plight for desktop tools such as MS Office.
-Up until last year when I discovered  GitHub and Jekyll .
-I soon realized that ease of use is overrated and possibly hyped..
+I felt tied to proprietary systems and formats.
+Up until I discovered  GitHub and Jekyll and the rich repositories of open source.
+I soon realized 'ease of use' is overrated and possibly hyped.
 Since then, I have made a significant change in my writing workflow.
 Details as we go along .

+Another reason was to formalize a system of writing that is consistent with code development.
+Today, most of the enterprise projects use different tools for software development and documentation.
+This creates lag, friction and makes developers abhor documentation.
+Describing your work should be fun.
+Many open source projects, that removed this friction, already enjoy high quality documentation at a fraction of resources in comparison to commercial IT projects.

 Here is a little table of content to help you navigate my toolbox...

 <!-- vim-markdown-toc GFM -->
 * [Linux](#linux)